 The luxury tourism, infrastructure and renewable energy sectors are investment prospects for France in Seychelles.

 Cultural, scientific and technical cooperation

-The new University of Seychelles (founded in 2011) has partnerships with the Universities of Paris, Bordeaux and La Réunion, with an agreement set to be signed soon with the latter to train specialized doctors.
+The new University of Seychelles (founded in 2011) has partnerships with the Universities of Bordeaux, Paris and La Réunion, with an agreement set to be signed soon with the latter to train specialized doctors.

-A framework cooperation agreement was signed between Seychelles and La Réunion (since renewed tacitly).
-Its implementation is organized through action plans, the last of which was signed in July 2013.
-It covers areas as varied as education, the environment, tourism, health, the press, television and energy, with an annual budget of between €300,000 and €400,000.
-Some 20 cooperation officers and experts (supported contracts (CUI), International Solidarity Volunteers (VSI), International Corporate Volunteers (VIE), and from the Region and the Department) are seconded to various Seychelles ministries and administrations, as well as to the Alliance Française branch in Victoria and to primary and secondary schools for the teaching of French.
+In 2003, a framework cooperation agreement was signed between Seychelles and La Réunion (since renewed tacitly).
+It is being implemented through action plans, the last of which was signed in July 2013.
+It covers areas as varied as education, the environment, tourism, health, French-language teaching and energy, with an annual budget of between €300,000 and €400,000.
+Eight International Solidarity Volunteers (VSI) from La Réunion have been posted to various Seychelles ministries and administrations, as well as to the Alliance Française branch in Victoria, via funding from the European Union’s Interreg instrument.